Qualified Income Trusts (Miller Trusts)

 4. What items must be included in the Qualified Income Trust agreement?

-Be irrevocable (cannot be canceled).
+Be irrevocable (cannot be canceled by you).

 Require that the State will receive all funds remaining in the trust at the time of your death (up to the amount of Medicaid benefits paid on your behalf).